 ‘Write a Story in 60 Minutes’: a highly interactive session with an audience or a class of children where the group creates a story out of nothing as the clock ticks a countdown as the timer goes off!
 By the end of the hour there is a beginning, middle and end, a plot, characters and descriptions….and a lot of scribbles on big bits of paper.
 Mike then writes all of the children’s ideas into the story and they get their author-written story of their ideas 24 hours later.
 They can then continue in the weeks to follow with lots of related projects and the session links really well with Curriculum for Excellence Literacy Outcomes.
 This session has worked successfully with P4s to P7s.
 As one P5 teacher said, “I got four weeks work out of that session!”

 Workshops and Residencies: Summer 2017 will see the fifth year of the Storytelling Week at The Haven Project, Circle Scotland in Muirhouse, where Mike works with local families over a week to develop a story based on a walk they do together on the first day.
 By the end of the week the families have produced an illustrated story and it gets a public performance.
 Later in the year it is turned into, and launched as a book during BookWeekScotland.

-Mike has recently finished working in four primary schools in Cumbernauld as part of Edinburgh International Book Festival’s Booked Outreach Programme, producing four stories with P5 and 6 classes which tied into Cumbernauld’s history and development.
+In 2017 Mike worked with four primary schools in Cumbernauld as part of Edinburgh International Book Festival’s Booked Outreach Programme, producing four stories with P5 and 6 classes which tied into Cumbernauld’s history and development.
 The culmination of this work saw the stories displayed in the town centre during the ReImagination Book Festival in May 2017.